 Tell Your Visual Story Chronologically

-For your audience to understand and appreciate the message of conservation, they must be able to follow along with the story.
+For your audience to understand and appreciate the conservation message, they must be able to follow along with the story.
+The most effective way to do this is to tell it chronologically.

 By being transparent with your audience about how and why you did something or captured an image, you are helping them see things from your perspective so that they can better relate to and see things from yours.